nledford/Pi-Hole-VPS-Tutorial/README.md

 ### Set up **`ufw`**

 We will set up a basic firewall, [`ufw`](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29), that will restrict access to certain services on the VPS.
 Specifically, we want to ensure that only ports needed for SSH, **Pi-Hole**, and **PiVPN** are open.
-Additional ports can be opened depending on your specific needs.
+Additional ports can be opened later depending on your specific needs.

 We will be opening ports for secure FTP so that `.ovpn` files needed for connecting to our VPN later can be retrieved via a FTP application such as [Filezilla](https://filezilla-project.org/) or [Transmit](https://panic.com/transmit/).